siersidekick/SidekickOS/firmware/README.md

-# OpenSidekick ESP32S3 Firmware
+# SidekickOS ESP32S3 Firmware

-This directory contains the ESP32S3 firmware for the OpenSidekick smart glasses project.
+This directory contains the ESP32S3 firmware for the SidekickOS smart glasses project.

 ## 🚀 **Quick Start**